 As the old year ends and a new year stretches out before us, we must once again reevaluate and, “decide what to do with the time that is given us.”

 I often wonder what it is about the passage of time that seems to make it speed up as I get older?
-Whether true or not, it is this sense of limited time passing by too fast that motivates me to make the best use of the time I do have.
+It is this sense of limited time, passing by way too fast, that motivates me to make the best use of the time I do have.
 I believe that every year is a new adventure just waiting to unfold.
 However, without a clear sense of purpose and direction, it is too easy to drift through life until you suddenly find that you are out of time and have accomplished nothing of value.

 In setting goals for the year, I find it helpful to first look back on what I have accomplished (or in some cases, not accomplished); before I begin to look forward.
-On the farm I have two areas in which I set goals:
+On the farm we have two areas in which we set goals:

 · Developing and improving our facility

-· Developing and improving the horses and students I am working with
+· Developing and improving the horses and students we are working with

 One of the things I have learned in this journey, is the importance of breaking down your end goal into manageable chunks.
 Three years ago, we had neither the time, energy, nor resources to accomplish all that we needed to accomplish on the farm.
 However, spread out over three years achieving that end goal has come closer and closer to becoming a reality.

-· Resurface the dressage arena with river sand over the ¼ minus base.
+· Resurface the dressage arena with river sand.

 · Lay concrete over the dirt barn aisle and in the grooming stall.